 - A Legal Theory Systematising the International Legal Status of Indigenous Peoples and Deliberative Democracy Initiatives (Postdoctoral Monograph, 2028): This forthcoming monograph offers a systematic exploration of the international legal status of Indigenous Peoples, investigating how deliberative democracy can shape their rights and recognition.
 It is an ambitious project, but one that seeks to contribute a robust theoretical framework to an evolving and critical area of law.

-- Carina Bury and Donald R. Rothwell (eds.), Implementation of the Ramsar Convention (Edward Elgar, 2028): Co-edited with Donald Rothwell, this volume will provide an in-depth look at the practicalities of implementing the Ramsar Convention.
+- Carina Bury and Donald R. Rothwell (eds.), Implementation of the Ramsar Convention (tba, 2028): Co-edited with Donald Rothwell, this volume will provide an in-depth look at the practicalities of implementing the Ramsar Convention.
 It's a collaborative effort that aims to offer valuable insights into the challenges and successes of international environmental agreements on the ground.